yrdsb-peths/final-project-greenfoot-team-e/README.md

 How To Play Our Game "Lurking Below"
 Copy the `project.greenfoot.md` file and rename it to `project.greenfoot`

+Welcome to our game Lurking Below!
+In this simple dungeon crawler you play as a knight while trying to make your way to the fourth floor to fight the boss Death Kngiht.

-Controls: WASD to move, mouse to click buttons, another help screen is avaliable to view in the menu screen
+Controls: WASD to move, mouse to click buttons, another help screen is avaliable to view in the menu screen, go to the open door to ascend floors

 Project Contributors: Martin Ma, Jamie Wang, Nicholas Kulybanycz